Research output per year

 Dissertation (SR3D005)

-1. Physical activity as a means of reducing stroke and neurodegenerative risk factors.
+1. Physical activity and diet as a means of preserving brain health.

 Research website: https://exercise.research.southwales.ac.uk/